Heel Pain Treatment

 Also known as heel spur syndrome, the condition is often successfully treated with conservative measures, such as the use of anti-inflammatory medications, ice packs, stretching exercises, orthotic devices, cortisone injections and physical therapy.

 Note: Please consult your physician before taking any medications.
-In persistent cases, Extracorporeal Shock Wave Treatment (ESWT) may be used to treat the heel pain or surgery as a last resort(requires a partial release of the plantar fascia).
+In persistent cases, surgery may be needed as a last resort(requires a partial release of the plantar fascia).

 Click on the Heel Pain Instructions (PDF file) above this summary for treatment options.